JiananDing0/MIT_6.828/README.md

 brew unlink gdb
 brew link i386-jos-elf-gdb
 ```
+**NOTICE: you may need to run those commands to switch to i386-jos-elf-gdb everytime you swtich to a new lab**

 ### Problems with auto-grading the lab
 The autograder sometimes does not work at all.
 In order to determine whether it is your own problem or auto-grader's fault, you may check the ```GradeProb.md``` for each lab seperately.
 If there is no such file exist for that lab, that means the grader has no problem.